Oral Hygiene Basics Irvine, CA

 Understanding oral hygiene basics allow people to better care for their teeth.
 However, the basics extend beyond the teeth — they pertain to the entirety of the mouth, including the gums, cheeks, and tongue.
 Oral health is critical to the body’s overall health.

 Starting good oral hygiene habits early in life can set everyone up for a lifetime of not only healthy smiles but also healthy bodies.
-To get started with an oral hygiene routine, contact our Sedation and Implant Dentistry Irvine team in Irvine at (949) 258-9682 to schedule an appointment.
+To get started with an oral hygiene routine, contact our Total Care Implant Dentistry team in Irvine at (949) 258-9682 to schedule an appointment.

 The Importance of Good Oral Hygiene